Sedona, Arizona is one of the best places in the world to visit if you are in need of spiritual rejuvenation.

-Taste the richness of Southwestern cuisine in Tii Gavo Restaurant, which is tucked inside world-class Enchantment Resort.
+Taste the richness of Southwestern cuisine in Tii Gavo Restaurant, which is tucked inside the world-class Enchantment Resort.

 They offer top-notch service and a diverse menu that includes plenty of vegan, vegetarian, and gluten-free options.

-Don’t miss on trying some of Tii Gavo’s signature dishes, such as Chicharron & Arugula salad, Southwest Black Bean Burger, Tamale Bowls with mole-braised short rib, Ahi Grilled Churrasco with creamed local greens and street tacos, etc.
+Don’t miss out on trying some of Tii Gavo’s signature dishes, such as Chicharron & Arugula salad, Southwest Black Bean Burger, Tamale Bowls with mole-braised short rib, Ahi Grilled Churrasco with creamed local greens and street tacos, etc.

 It doesn’t matter whether you prefer to dine outside or inside near the picture windows; either way, you can enjoy Mother Nature putting on a show as you indulge in a mouth-watering experience.

 Where to Stay in Sedona

 Here are some of the top places to stay in Sedona for your trip.

 - Adobe Hacienda Bed & Breakfast